 It is a description that indeed fits perfectly with the scent on the skin, but in my opinion, it is clearer to see Sea Angel as the expressionist vision of Angelo in relation to the Ocean and what a marine scent could be.

-The keyword here is marine and not aquatic, as Sea Angel has nothing of an oceanic freshness that dominated the perfumery in the 90’s onwards.
+The keyword here is marine and not aquatic, as Sea Angel has nothing of an oceanic freshness that dominated the perfumery from the ’90s onwards.

 However, there are many simultaneous layers in Sea Angel and it is curious that at the same time there is a functional aspect going on in the background, something that, I interpret, could be a criticism of aquatic perfumes.

 Coupled with this intimidating impression there is a scent that immediately reminds me of a soft, delicate foam of powdered soap, a vivid contrast between animalish and clean on the skin.

 And then, Sea Angel begins to turn into a saturation of spices, spicy aldehydes, flowers, and woods.
 Are we perhaps on a ship at sea, with the perspective of the ocean being seen from a storm?
 In a moment where everything seems to collapse while resisting?
 It is difficult to know, as there is a collision of the notes cited with fruity apple touches and a fuzzy floral scent that gives almost a vintage vibe to something that could be a CDG perfume at these moments (and that refers a lot to certain parts of the classic CDG2 Man).

 The final moment of Sea Angel is perhaps its most commercial point, even more, seen in the masculine perfumery.
 But it is not surprising, since it is clear that Angelo knows the rules of classic and modern perfumery, only uses them when he is interested in achieving his goals.